luckyAkbar/bukit-vista/README.md

 ## Live Version

-if you want to see / use the live version of this app, feel free to point your request to [intern-test.luckyakbar.tech](intern-test.luckyakbar.tech)
+if you want to see / use the live version of this app, feel free to point your request to [https://intern-test.luckyakbar.tech](intern-test.luckyakbar.tech)

 ## How To Run